sematext/docs/docs/logs/faq.md

 value you'd like.

 This Max Daily Volume limit prevents run-away logging from causing over-billing.
-Logs Management App will send email notifications before this limit is reached.
+Logs App will send email notifications before this limit is reached.

-**What is the maximum log size Logs Management App will accept?**
+**What is the maximum log size Logs App will accept?**

 That depends on the plan you selected for your application.
 If your application is using the *Basic* plan, our logging management platform will accept logs up to 64